hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 - Russell J. Donnelly:  The discovery of superfluidity.
 July, 1995:  pp. 30-36.
   - History of early experiments on liquid helium superfluids, from Heike Kamerlingh Onnes to the Toronto group to Pyotr Kapitsa.

+Here are some *Physics Today* articles about hydrology:

+- Mary P. Anderson:  Introducing groundwater physics.
+May 2007, pp. 42-47.
+- Sean W. Fleming and Hoshin V. Gupta:  The physics of river prediction.
+July 2020, pp. 46-52.

 Speaking of *Physics Today*, check out this lamentation, an excerpt from a sidebar in a *Physics Today* article by Richard G. Fowler (June, 1966; pp. 37-42):

 <center>